Estoria de España

 through the history of Castile under Fernando III of Castile.
 In the style of chronicles of its time, it begins by retelling the stories of remote origins found in the Bible.
 From the time of Moses onward, the mix begins to include Greek sources on ancient history.
 However, as the story continues, the details become increasingly detailed, especially from the Germanic invasions to the time of Alfonso's father Fernando III.

 The work is divided into four large parts.
 The first includes a history of Ancient Rome: the medieval European monarchs considered themselves heirs to the Roman Empire.
 The second tells the history of the barbarian and Gothic kings, treated as antecedents within the Iberian Peninsula.
 The third is a history of the Kingdom of Asturias from which the Reconquista (the Christian reconquest of Iberia from Muslim rule) began.
 The fourth and final part is a history of the Kingdoms of León and Castile.

 Structure

-As discussed below, not all of the Estoria de España was completed during the reign of Alfonso X. The edition of Ramón Menéndez Pidal does not show all of the work actually completed during that reign and endorsed by Alfonso, but has the advantage of providing a linear narrative that offers the reader a comprehensive narrative history of Spain from its origins to the death of Fernando III, as intended by Alfonso.
+Not all of the Estoria de España was completed during the reign of Alfonso X. The edition of Ramón Menéndez Pidal does not show all of the work actually completed during that reign and endorsed by Alfonso, but has the advantage of providing a linear narrative that offers the reader a comprehensive narrative history of Spain from its origins to the death of Fernando III, as intended by Alfonso.

 The Estoria is divided into four large parts; the chapter numbers are from Menéndez Pidal's edition: